All Products

 • Before the migration is complete, do not delete the backup files from the OSS bucket.
 If you delete the backup files before the migration is complete, the migration fails.

-• The names of backup files must be suffixed with bak, diff, trn, or log.
-The following list describes the suffixes:
+• The names of backup files must be suffixed with bak (full backup files), diff (differential backup files), trn, or log (log backup files of transactions).

 Note

-If the backup files are not generated by using the backup script that is provided in this topic or the backup files do not use the preceding suffixes, the system may fail to identify the types of the backup files.
+• If the backup files do not use the preceding suffixes, the system may fail to identify the types of the backup files.
 This affects subsequent operations.

 Migration process